- Better base V-6

 The new 3.3-liter V-6 is more efficient than the naturally aspirated 3.5-liter it’s replacing, but that engine is still saddled with a 6-speed automatic.
-Base V-6 engines, which are popular with fleet buyers, were rated last year at 19/25/22 mpg in rear-drive configuration.
+Base V-6 engines, which are popular with fleet buyers, are rated at 19/25/22 mpg in rear-drive configuration.

-We base our rating on those configurations, because they're likely to be the most popular with buyers.
+We base our rating on those configurations, because they're likely to be more common for drivers.
 The F-150 earns a 6 out of 10 for fuel efficiency.
 (Read more about how we rate cars.)

 Naturally aspirated V-8 models are rated this year at 17/23/19 mpg with rear-drive, 16/22/18 mpg with four-wheel drive.
 Sure, those fuel economy numbers are profanely better than old pickups that didn't move, but somehow still required a refill.